Gambeya albida

-Amongst the Yoruba of Nigeria, it is called Agbalumo while it is called udala (udara) in Igbo, Udari among the Efiks of Southern Nigeria with the usage of the latter term, coincidentally, also permeating across much of south-western Nigeria (i.e., further east of Akoko-Ondo) the northern (Hausa-Fulani) parts of the country.
-The Hausa people refer to it as Agwaluma, a term they adopted from the Yoruba language, rather than "Agbalumo".
-This is because there is no African star apple native to Hausa Land.
-One local enduring sobriquet is derived from the Yoruba agbalumo, i.e., 'agbaluma', and is used in certain parts of Nigeria.
+Amongst the Igbo of Nigeria, it is called udara while it is called agbalumọ (agbalumo) by Yoruba people.
+The Efiks of Southern Nigeria call it udari with the usage of the latter term, coincidentally, also permeating across much of south-western Nigeria (i.e., further east of Akoko-Ondo) and the northern (Hausa-Fulani) parts of the country.
+The Hausa people refer to it as agwaluma, a term they adopted from the Yoruba language counterpart.

 The inherent sweetness of a child (or person of especially-seasoned cognisance/age who otherwise displays certain amiability-desirable characteristics representative of children and/or well-adjusted adults, e.g., well-roundedness, joviality, unassuming understanding) has been likened to the fruit in Igbo, as 'udala nwannu'.